AAAAAAAAAAAAAAAAAAAa23/Bank-Practice/README.md

-*This is functional basic bank program
+*This is a basic bank program

 *Terminal will also output results incase the information is lost or forgotten